Werewolfzy/BITX/README.md

-# BITX (Breed identification model of Tibetan sheep based on xgboost)
+# BITX (Breed identification model of Tibetan livestock based on xgboost)
 `BITX` is a powerful command line tool designed to swiftly and precisely identify various species of Tibetan animals in the vast Tibetan Plateau region of China.